omsinf/hkoll-demo/README.md

 The config file is a YAML file with three sections.

 `settings`: General settings for Hkoll, mainly activating or deactivating single steps.
 - `logLevel`: Hkoll produces logging information, helping you to fix technical problems, but also verify that automated tasks run as expected, e.g. rule-based normalisation.
-Available log levels are: *None*, *Warn*, *Info* or *Full*.
+Available log levels are: *None*, *Step*, *Warn*, *Info* or *Full*.
+- `applyCorrection`: Do or do not apply correction/charitable interpretation to replace the actual (e.g. misspelled) reading (*True* or *False*)
 - `comparePairwise`: Do or do not compare images to each other in addition to comparing them all to the model (*True* or *False*).
 Note: This has no effect on the calculated edition, but may reveal insights into the relation among witnesses expressed in the log file.
 - `normaliseImages`: Do or do not normalise images, if normalisation rules are specified for a division (*True* or *False*).
 - `includeStandoff`: Do or do not integrate standoff, if standoff is specified for a division (*True* or *False*).